 |

-Stalin’s methods of financing industrial expansion also had
+stalin抯 methods of financing industrial expansion also had

-parallels in the Russian past.
-Both under him and the last Romanov
+parallels in the russian past. both under him and the last romanov

 tsars it was the peasants who, of all the population groups, paid a